patroni/patroni/docs/patronictl.rst

 Description
 """""""""""

-``patronictl dsn`` gets the connection string to one member of the Patroni cluster.
+``patronictl dsn`` gets the connection string for one member of the Patroni cluster.

 If multiple members match the parameters of this command, one of them will be chosen, prioritizing the primary node.